FrancaBa/SeaQC-X-Denmark/README.md

 10. Shift detection:
 * 10.1 Ruptures (VERY SLOW!)
 * 10.2 Statistical change detection via gradient (strong change, but no change back)
-11. ML-Algorithm to detect small-scale uncertainties (supervised ML - Random Forest)
+11. ML-Algorithm to detect small-scale uncertainties (supervised ML - Random Forest) (ONLY WORKS ON TIDAL SIGNAL AT THE MOMENT)
 12. Probably good data (=short periods of good data between long periods of bad data)

 In order to perform some of the quality check steps, filled timeseries without NaNs are needed.
 Thus, the following three filling appraoches are used: